STEVE ANTONY’S Work with the National Literacy Trust

 In 2018 alone the National Literacy Trust worked with 43,913 pupils, encouraging them to read and write for pleasure and purpose.
 They gifted 239,894 brand new books through their programmes, community work and competitions; and gave 2,087 teachers engaging literacy resources and tools through their membership.

-Currently I am taken part in their Connecting Stories campaign along with authors including Sathnam Sanghera and Konnie Huq to help address the literacy attainment gap across the NLT’s 14 Hub areas and increase children and young people’s access to literary experiences and books in communities most in need of support.
+Steve has taken part in their Connecting Stories campaign along with authors including Sathnam Sanghera and Konnie Huq to help address the literacy attainment gap across the NLT’s 14 Hub areas and increase children and young people’s access to literary experiences and books in communities most in need of support.

 For more information on the National Literacy Trust, including how to support their work, please visit www.literacytrust.org.uk.